WladimirW/netnei/tutorial/step_2/README.md

 This code stores the **brand**, **model** and **StuttgartEntry** values in variables and outputs them in human-readable text in the console.
 The main objective of this script is hereby achieved.
 We can get a number plate from an image of a car and can get additional information by contacting another service.
+You can call the script again to see a nicer output.

 **Continue with Step 3**:
 [Step 3](https://github.com/volkerhielscher/netnei/blob/master/tutorial/step_3/)